-Liz offers a variety of psychotherapy techniques based around the core modality of
+AMindset psychodynamic therapists offer a variety of psychotherapy techniques based on the core modality of

 Note: all sessions last 50 minutes unless specified otherwise.

-Psychotherapy is a collaborative treatment between therapist and client and working together they build a trusting relationship that helps the psychological process.
-By building a supportive environment the client is able to talk freely and openly.
-Using the objective non-judgemental therapist as the listener it becomes easier for the client and therapist to identify and change the behaviour patterns that are preventing the patient from living a productive and happy life.
+Psychodynamic Psychotherapy is a collaborative treatment between therapist and client and working together, they build a trusting relationship that helps the psychological process.
+By building a supportive environment, the client is able to talk freely and openly.
+Using the objective non-judgemental therapist as the listener, it becomes easier for the client and therapist to identify and change the behaviour patterns that are preventing the patient from living a productive and happy life.
 The treatment requires multiple appointments.

 Your therapist may employ Cognitive Behaviour Therapy (CBT) during your sessions.
 See More

 Book your Therapy session with an AM Therapist below: